astropy/astropy/docs/table/masking.rst

 Filling
 -------

 ..
-EXAMPLE START: Manipulating Tables with Missing Data using Filling
+EXAMPLE START: Manipulating Tables with Missing Data by Filling Masked Values

 The entries which are masked (i.e., missing or invalid) can be replaced with specified fill values.
 In this case the |MaskedColumn| or masked